ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Bible Notes/Authority - Shiny Happy People (Part II).md

 The people who hate authority the most are reprobates.
 They hate God and disobey their parents.
 > [!Bible] [Romans 1:30 - KJV](https://bible-api.com/Romans+1:30?translation=kjv)
-> 30. Backbiters, haters of God, despiteful, proud, boasters, inventors of evil things, disobedient to parents,
+> 30. Backbiters, haters of God, despiteful, proud, boasters, inventors of evil things, **disobedient to parents**,

 **Children who curse their mother and father should be put to death.
 That would have solved 100% of our protestors**.
 Ted Cruz is a devil 10x worse than Joe Biden.
 I hate that God mocking reprobate wolf in sheep’s clothing.
 > [!Bible] [Leviticus 20:9 - KJV](https://bible-api.com/Leviticus+20:9?translation=kjv)